 Modifications in diet can play an important role in treating patients who have IBS.
 By eliminating and reintroducing certain types of foods, dietary modification can often be an effective tool to help identify and alleviate common IBS symptoms.

-What is the Low FODMAP Diet?
+What Is the Low FODMAP Diet?

-The Low FODMAP diet is a food category diet based on research conducted at Monash University, one of Australia's leading public research universities.
-Researchers at Monash have found that up to 75% of people with IBS feel better on the Low FODMAP diet during the elimination phase.
+The Low FODMAP Diet is a food category diet based on research conducted at Monash University, one of Australia's leading public research universities.
+Researchers at Monash have found that up to 75% of people with IBS feel better on the Low FODMAP Diet during the elimination phase.

 Highly fermentable foods are filled with short chain carbohydrates that don’t get fully absorbed by the small intestine and in turn start to ferment in the colon, exacerbating IBS symptoms.
-The Low FODMAP diet is a three-phase diet designed to help you eliminate, reintroduce and avoid foods with these types of carbohydrates.
+The Low FODMAP Diet is a three-phase diet designed to help you eliminate, reintroduce, and avoid foods with these types of carbohydrates.

-The Monash University defines the FODMAP acronym as:
+Monash University defines the FODMAP acronym as:

 Fermentable - The process of bacteria in the gut fermenting unabsorbed carbohydrates into gas